What Does Fiji Time Mean? (& What You Need to Know About It)© FijiPocketGuide.com

 How Will Fiji Time Affect Your Trip to Fiji

-So how will Fiji Time affect your trip?
+So, how will Fiji Time affect your trip?
 Here are some ways:

 Organising a Time to Do Something

-If you organise a time to meet with a local, be picked up in a taxi or do an activity with a local (rather than at a resort), then expect to meet later than planned.
+If you organise a time to meet with a local, be picked up in a taxi or do an activity with a local (rather than at a resort), expect to meet later than planned.
 It could be anywhere between 10 minutes to an hour.

 It’s likely that the only time you will need to be “on time” during your Fiji holiday is for your outward flight.
 Locals understand the urgency of this, but be sure to emphasise the time you need to arrive at the airport.